Meet Our Families

 Meet the Desta-Teferras

 Immigrants from Ethiopia, Ruth Desta and Meselework Teferra used to live in one of Boston’s worst public housing developments with their two kids, Debora and Raffi.
 With frequent gunshots outside and people doing drugs in the hallways, they feared for their children’s safety.
 Even with good jobs and solid credit ratings, the cost of housing in the area made it impossible for them to get out.
-Thankfully, the kind and generous friends of Habitat came through, once again, and the Desta-Teferra family became our newest homeowners this summer!
-They now live at Balina Place in Dorchester.
+Thankfully, the kind and generous friends of Habitat came through, once again, and the Desta-Teferra family became homeowners at Balina Place in Dorchester.

 Meet the Cressys

 When Liz and Ben applied to Habitat, they were living in a two-bedroom apartment in Lynn with their two little ones, Abraham and Elsie.
 The building was on a busy street with lots of traffic and no outdoor space for the kids to play.
 Despite steady employment and good credit, Liz and Ben couldn’t get financing to buy a house.
 But thanks to the generosity of so many, in 2018, the Cressys became the first family to own a Habitat home at Balina Place in Codman Square.
 Abraham and Elsie now have lots of room to run around outside with their neighbors, Debora and Raffi Desta-Teferra!